happychameleon/ws2017_game/protocol/protocol_WS_2017.md

 AUTHORIZATION State Commands
 ============================

 Once the session has gone in to the AUTHORIZATION state, the server will be expecting user name to identify the client by.
 If the server recognizes it as a user name that has already been used before and the IP address is the same as the client that last used it, it will return a positive message and all relevant information for the client.
 If it is a new name the server will create a new entry in the list of names.
-If the name is a previously used name and the IP address does not match, the server will return negative message. registering a user name:
+If the name is a previously used name and the IP address does not match, the server will return negative message with a suggested new name.
+To change a name the user can use the same command to change the old name to the new name.
+The same answers apply here.
+If the user enters the name it already had it returns a negative message. registering a user name:

 > c: uname ’&lt;name&gt;’